-Conform to UL: ♦ according to UL508C
+Conform to UL:

 Certified ◆E-File_No.: E235342

-The UL certification is documented device (type specification plate).
-(Ui)
+The UL certification is documented by a device (type specification plate).
+"UL" logo on the "UL" logo:

-"UL" logo:
+LISTED

 Conditions of utilization

 - The devices are only to be installed in a degree of contamination 2 environment (maximum). - The devices must be appropriately protected (e.g. by a switching cabinet). - Tightening Torque of the Field Wiring Terminals.